Course - General Chemistry - KJ1003

 Course materials

-Course materials for completing the compulsory activities will be announced at the start of the course.
+Course materials will be specified at the start of teaching.

 Credit reductions